sombriks/gh-actions-playground/README.md

 ## 02 - [have two jobs][12]

 - Remember, runs in [parallel][13]!
-- Pretty much like two distinct workflows, but sharing rent of a workflow file
+- Pretty much like two distinct workflows, but sharing rent on the same workflow file.
+Useful in more complex builds.

 ![two-jobs.png][14]